markus0800/SHRED-ROM/README.md

 </p>

 ## Pinball
-`Pinball.ipynb` presents the pinball test case where we reconstruct the high-dimensional density, whose dynamics is described by the Fokker-Planck equation, starting from few sensor data while considering different velocities of the three rotating cylinders
+`Pinball.ipynb` presents the pinball test case where we reconstruct the high-dimensional density, whose dynamics is described by the Fokker-Planck equation, starting from few sensor data while considering different velocities of the three rotating cylinders.

 <p align="center" width="100%">
   <img width=80% src="./media/Pinball.gif" >